(Last updated: 26 July 2021)

 In addition to disputes with the tax authorities, professional advisors could easily suffer reputational damage.
 Even given compliance with the disclosure requirements, there is thus a strong case for intermediaries to have an agreed communication strategy in place with regard to the tax arrangements as part of a commitment to corporate social responsibility.

-MDR – what are your duties?
+Disclosure requirements for tax arrangements – what are your responsibilities?

 - Identification of all potentially reportable arrangements in which you are involved as an intermediary.

-- Collection of relevant data on potentially reportable arrangements.
+- Collection of relevant data on potentially reportable arrangements, as well as documenting the results of both reportable and non-reportable arrangements.

 - Identification of and coordination with other intermediaries involved, including determining whether the disclosure by the other intermediary has actually been made (requirement of proof of exemption from disclosure requirement for the arrangement).